m5stack/m5-docs/docs/en/arduino/arduino_development.md

 ### For Atom Matrix/Lite

-?>Search `M5Atom` find it and click `Install`,You may need to install FastLED library
+?>Search `M5Atom` find it and click `Install`,to use LED,you may need to install FastLED library

 <img src="assets/img/related_documents/Arduino_IDE/Arduino_9.jpg">